sparkflows/sparkflows-docs/docs/user-guide/export-import/import-applications.rst

 Import Applications
 ===============

 Fire Insights enables you to import Applications as JSON files.
-These JSON files can be export to use in another instance of Fire Insights.
+These JSON files can be exported to use in another instance of Fire Insights.

-Below are the steps for importing a Applications.
+Below are the steps for importing Applications.

 Steps for Importing Applications
 -------